kichi-chan/kichi/README.md

 # Kichi
-An open-source project made by Synapse Softworks and revamped by Kiwi Development.
+An open-source project revamped by Kiwi Development.

 ## About
 Kichi uses the official source code from Synapse X owned by Synapse Softworks LLC.
 The application design is revamped by Kiwi Development.